View Kenneth Noveroske's Obituary on Star-Telegram.com and share memories

 |

-Kenneth Edward Noveroske FORT WORTH--Kenneth Edward Noveroske, 79, went to the hands of Jesus, Saturday, April 4, 2020.
-SERVICE: 1:30 p.m.
-Monday, April 20, 2020, at DFW National Cemetery.
-Ken was born Oct.
+Kenneth Edward Noveroske FORT WORTH--Kenneth Edward Noveroske, 79, graduated to the hands of Jesus Saturday, April 4, 2020.
+VIEWING: 3 to 5 p.m.
+Thursday, April 16, 2020, at Amalla Funeral Home.
+Interment: 9 a.m.
+Monday, April 20, 2020, in DFW National Cemetery.
+Kenneth was born Oct.
 5, 1940, in St. Joseph, Mich.
-He attended UI before enlisting in the military to the 7th Army in Germany.
+Ken lived, worked, played music for his own band The Nomads of Michigan City, Ind., and attended UI before enlisting in the Army for Germany.
 In Fort Worth as a radio talk show call-in participant, he also had a nine- year cable access TV show called "Time to Blow the Whistle."
-As a 20 year Tarrant Red, White and Blue Ribbon Patriot for Liberty - Fairness, he was a PCT Chair/poll worker.
-At Forest Park Baptist, he playing guitar/banjo, he loved Sun/Wed worship, Bible Study, and church events and will be sorely missed.
-Ken was preceded by parents, Edward and Dorothy Noveroske, brothers, Arthur and Charles Noveroske.
-SURVIVORS: Wife, Patricia Novesoke; sister, Marge Robison; step-sons, Jim and Zack Kent, spiritual son, Bill Rafferty, and many nephews, nieces and friends.
+As a 20-year Tarrant Red, White and Blue Ribbon Patriot for Liberty-fairness, he was a PCT Chair/Poll worker.
+At Forest Park Baptist, playing guitar/banjo, he loved Sun./Wed. worship, Bible Study, and church events and will be sorely missed.
+Ken was preceded in death by parents, Edward and Dorothy Noveroske; brothers, Arthur and Charles Noveroske.
+SURVIVORS: Wife, Patricia Noveroske; sister, Marge Robison; stepsons, Jim and Zack Kent; spiritual son, Bill Rafferty; and many nephews, nieces and friends.